 Since Pangolin uses Traefik as a reverse proxy, it has built-in support for Let’s Encrypt certificates.
 This allows you to easily secure your Pangolin instance and all proxied resources with HTTPS.
 Let’s Encrypt provides free SSL certificates, which are automatically renewed.

-If you used the default settings during installation, your Traefik instance should be set up to use HTTP-01 challenge for certificate generation.
+challenge for certificate generation.
 This challenge is the easiest to configure and requires that the Traefik instance be accessible from the internet on port 80.

 It is highly recommended that you read the official Traefik documentation on ACME and Let’s Encrypt before proceeding.